traktion/imim-blog/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --serve-path /pimim/` for a dev server.
+Navigate to `http://localhost:4200/pimim/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding